-Our mission and purpose has grown and expanded into an organization that seeks to address the overpopulation of dogs through a holistic approach that encompasses education, sterilization, community support programs to prevent abandonment, and of course, our rescue efforts.
+Our mission and purpose has grown and expanded into an organization that seeks to address the overpopulation of dogs through a holistic approach that encompasses education, sterilization, community support programs.

 We are run by a U.S. board of directors and a team of volunteers that operate on the ground in La Paz, as well as in select cities in the US and Canada.
 Meet the team below!

 From my first visit of La Paz, I was enchanted by the warm, friendly people and unsurpassed beauty of the Bay of La Paz.
 But I couldn’t ignore the unbelievable number of street dogs. ➤ Read more

 When vacationing in La Paz, I started volunteering at a local dog refuge by walking dogs and doing anything else I could to help out.
 One thing led to another and I knew I had to do more . . . ➤ Read more

 Looking for a second home in the area, my family and I discovered La Paz.
 I read about a local dog refuge in one of the English language newspapers and started volunteering. ➤ Read more